hoodiecrow/karel/README.md

 # karel
-An implementation of the classic Karel the Robot educational program, based on clox from the book "Crafting Interpreters" by Robert Nystrom.
+An implementation of the classic Karel the Robot educational program, using clox from the book "Crafting Interpreters" by Robert Nystrom as engine.

 The original Karel used a programming language vaguely similar to Pascal for programming the robot.
 This implementation uses Lox instead, a small, dynamic language.
 The bytecode interpreter for Lox, clox, serves as the engine for this implementation of Karel.
 The version I am using here uses code from up to and including chapter 24 of the book.
 That is, it doesn't have closures, garbage collection, or OOP features.